mehak0917/mhk05/README.md

 What is Git Bash? it is command-line interface(CLI) that aloow user to interact with Git on windows.

-Before git SVN was there which doesn' t work remotely but git provide this.
+Before git SVN was there which doesn' t work remotely but git provide this..

 Local Repository: it is the Git repository stored on our local computer.It includes working directory,staging area and contain .git folder.